 Eastern Fruitland Park

-Central Fruitland Park sounds about 23% louder than Northern Fruitland Park to the human ear, a 3.0 dBA gap.
+To the human ear, noise in central Fruitland Park sounds about 96% louder than in eastern Fruitland Park, a 9.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Citrus Blvd do you need to be?